jonathan1440/Get-Weather-Data/README.md

 I didn't have the tools, equipment, desire, or knowledge to ditch the weather station console and go striaght to intercepting the RF signals, or else I would direct you to Dave's GitHub repo for this project.
 I'll link it here anyways: https://github.com/draythomp/Desert-Home-WeatherStation

-I had to do quite a few things differntly from Dave when I set it up myself, and it wasn't always clear to a beginner like me what his instructions meant, so I thought I'd put the exact process I follwed in one place.
+I had to do quite a few things differntly from Dave when I set it up myself, and it wasn't always clear to a beginner like me what his instructions meant, so I thought I'd put the exact process I followed in one place.
 To be clear, at the time of writing, I am still a beginner.
 I'm sure there are better ways to do most of what's below, but hopefully this will help someone else who doesn't want to take the time to figure it out themself.

-Both of the .py files are throughly commented by me to explain what's going on.
+The `.py` files are throughly commented by me to explain what's going on.
-Both of the .c files are commented by Dave Thompson for the same purpose.
+Both of the `.c` files are commented by Dave Thompson for the same purpose.

 **===========================================================**

 **A brief overivew of the files involved:**
 * `usbexample1.c` allows us to access the USB cord connection the RPi to the AcuRite console.
 * `weatherstation.c` accesses the AcuRite console and retrievs the data it collects from the weather station itself.
 It outputs that data every 15 seconds.
 You can change the timer interval in the top of the file.
-* `readWeatherData.py` collects the output from `weatherstation.c`, formats it how I wanted it, and writes it to a csv file (one file per day) for storage.
-Also, every midnight, it emails the previous day's file to a specified email address.
+* `readWeatherData.py` collects the output from `weatherstation.c`, formats it how I wanted it, and writes it to a `.csv` file for storage.
+It creates a new `.csv` file every day at midnight to store the next 24 hour's data.
-* `collect-weather.sh` lets weathernstation.c and readWeatherData.py interact outside of the terminal and be run as a service.
+* `collect-weather.sh` lets `weathernstation.c` and `readWeatherData.py` interact outside of the terminal and be run as a service.

 **My equipment:**
 1. I have the AcuRite weather station model 01536.